yeswehack/ywh2bugtracker/README.md

     token: myaccesstoken
     type: gitlab
     url: http://local.gitlab.com/
+    github_cdn_on: true
+    login: mylogin
+    password: mypassword
 ```

 #### Bugtrackers Object

-Each of the bugtrackers have a silent mandatory attribute named type and corresping to the bugtracker type (i.e. type=jira for jira bugtracker), and an identifiant name, set automatically in configuration mode (bugtracker_number).
+Each of the bugtrackers have a silent mandatory attribute named type and corresponding to the bugtracker type (i.e. type=jira for jira bugtracker), and an identifiant name, set automatically in configuration mode (bugtracker_number).

 Secret keys are needed in configuration file on no interactive mode, otherwise, it is ask interactively.